-Even with the addition of the 26 vehicles over the past three years, over 50% of the DPS MCSAP fleet is due for replacement.
-The average age and mileage for this portion of the fleet is over seven years, 135,630 miles, and have exceeded their useful life.
-To help offset this problem, the Department will need to purchase eleven vehicles for conducting MCSAP related enforcement and activities.
-The cost of the new vehicles, including police equipment buildup, is \$715,000(\$65,000 ea.).
-This includes buildup costs for making them viable police/CVE vehicles, to include lights, sirens, cages, cargo mounts and containers, mounting equipment for laptop computers for inspections, etc.
+Over 50% of the DPS MCSAP fleet is due for replacement.
+The average age and mileage for this portion of the fleet is over six years, 129,000 miles, and have exceeded their useful life per State policy.
+To help offset this problem, the Department leased-to-purchase nineteen new vehicles out of the FY2017 MCSAP grant for conducting MCSAP related enforcement and activities.
+The lease-to-purchase price of the new vehicles, including police equipment buildup, was \$1,034,444 (\$54,444 ea.).
+The expense of the lease purchase will be spread over five years as per Arizona State Accounting policy.
+The cost per year for the lease purchase of the nineteen vehicles will be \$206,889 for each year and this will be our third year on the lease-to-purchase of these vehicles.
+This includes buildup costs for making them viable police/CVE vehicles.
+This equipment includes lights, sirens, cages, cargo mounts and containers, mounting equipment for laptop computer for inspections, etc.